03Jesus/ormuco_test/README.md

 `pip3 intall -r requirements.txt`

 Then run `python main.py` or `python3 main.py`
-If you want to run the tests, run `pytest`
+If you want to run the tests, run `pytest -v`

 ## Question C